jacklayfield/Chordless/README.md

 **Improvement: Create components for general styling** <br />
 **Cleanup: Change conditional rendering to be if else when more than 2 possibilities** <br />
 **Cleanup: Create 'Edit mode' conditional render, do not conditionally render all items'** <br />
-**Bug: During editing, a token may expire which would cause a subsequent "save changes" request to fail.** <br />
+**Bug: During editing, a token may expire which would cause a subsequent "save changes" request to fail.: THIS NOW HAS A "FIX", JUST NEED TO FINISH EVERYTHING** <br />
 **General: Find a better way of handling the page update after updating a song** <br />